otto-de/api-guidelines/decisions/api-first-vs-contract-first.md

 By defining API contracts outside the code, we want to facilitate early review feedback and also a development discipline that focus service interface design on profound understanding of the domain and required functionality.
-Furthermore we strive to generalized business resources to avoid of use case specific APIs.
+Furthermore we strive to generalize business resources to avoid of use case specific APIs.